agoldst/dfr-browser/README.md

 One-based topic numbers *as strings* are the keys.
 This allows for easier editing by hand.
 Topics for which no label is supplied are automatically labeled by their number.

+Note that in versions of dfr-browser prior to 0.8.1-alpha, `topic_labels` was a top-level property in `info.json` rather than a subproperty of `VIS`.

 ### Adding view annotations

 If you wish to add additional HTML to specific views, simply modify [index.html](index.html).
 Give the annotating elements two CSS classes: `annote` and a class corresponding to the stable URL for the view, but with slashes replaced by underscores.
 Thus,